Example dual-language button

 However, a label can also be added later.

-To localize any content within a scene or prefab that will not be generated by a script, go to Window > Asset Management > Localization Scene Controls
+To localize any content within a scene or prefab that will not be generated by a script, go to Window > Asset Management > Localization Scene Controls.

 Select English as the active locale and enable the Track Changes toggle.